Why did you change your name from Austin Atheists Helping the Homeless to Austin Humanists at Work?

 Kits limit choices.
 We don’t assume to know what someone needs to make it through the next few days.
 These are grown adults who can choose to take a shampoo bottle instead of deodorant if they don’t need it or want it.
 It may seem like a small decision but it’s an empowering one if you keep this in mind: People who are homeless get told what to do a lot.
 Get in line here then go to that line there, don’t rest in this spot, fill out this form if you want help…

-At this time, we do not accept financial donations made directly payable to Austin Humanists at Work because we are not a 501(c)3 organization.
-However, we are currently working to apply for our 501(c)3 with hopes to help our community even more.
+However, we still accept tangible donations.
 Some people like to clean out their cabinets and donate the numerous toiletries they’ve collected during recent vacations (One donor even confessed to raiding the housekeeping cart that was left outside her hotel door!).
 We like the community connection that’s created when we meet donors and take an unused item from one pair of hands then put it directly into the hands of someone who can immediately use it.
 Donors like the fact they know exactly where their donation is going.
 Other people prefer to use our Amazon wishlist.
 Regardless of which method you choose, we consider ourselves Equal Opportunity Receivers and appreciate the donations.